YoniHymanCodeStuff/Apex-Pets/README.md

-# Apex Pets
+# Apex Pets Backend
 an Ecommerce webapp shop built with dotnet backend and angular frontend.
+This repository holds the Dotnet Backend of the app.

 ## Concept
 This is a demo app created to showcase my abilities with dotnet and angular.
 In order to make the idea of creating an ecommerce app more amusing to me, I decided to create a shop for a (fictional) store nobody in their right mind would want to buy from.
 The basic idea is a company that sells exotic extremely dangerous animals as pets, which are acquired in morally ambiguous ways.
 However, the content isn't really relevant, and at the end of the day it's just a functional webshop.